Tuesday, 15 October 2019

 Simple, easy rice dish to please the crowds....

-Kids and adults will be drawn to this perennial favourite of tuna, sweetcorn & rice.
+Kids and adults will be drawn to this perennial favourite of tuna, sweetcorn & rice,

 this one healthy and fat-free

-For a crowd, the completed dish remains in the pot where it stays warm through residual heat - at least for the first service.
+For a crowd, the completed dish remains in the pot where it stays warm through residual heat - at least for first service.
 In the photo above, the rice was moved to a serving dish for a sit-down lunch.

 It's a budget-friendly dish, needing only one cup of rice and a single tin of tuna for several party-size portions but it will also make a main for lunch or dinner (see tips below).